London International Airport: Aerodrome information

-Postwar RCAF operations 1945-1961
+Postwar RCAF operations 1945–1961

 After World War II RCAF reserve or auxiliary squadrons were given the task of defending Canada's major cities.
 420 Squadron reformed as City of London 420 (Fighter) Auxiliary Squadron at the airport in September 1948.
 Initially equipped with Harvard aircraft, the squadron upgraded to Mustangs in 1952 and Canadair CT-133 jets in 1954.
 The squadron disbanded in 1957.
 Air Defence Command reformed 2420 Aircraft Control and Warning (Auxiliary) Squadron at London on 1 July 1956.
 2420 trained Fighter Control operators and disbanded on 31 May 1961.

 RCAF Station London opened in 1950 to support a NATO Induction and Training Centre, later moved to Centralia.
 The station closed on 30 September 1958.

 As a tribute to this period, a Canadair CT-133 aircraft in former Royal Canadian Air Force livery is mounted in front of the main terminal building.

-Development since 1950
+Capital improvements since 1950

 The airport has been continuously improved since World War II as navigation and air traffic control systems evolved, and as commercial aircraft became larger and larger.
 These improvements include: